JacobDwyer/TodyChoreManager/README.md

 # ResumeWebsite

-Resume website for Jacob Dwyer built with AWS Amplify and React w/ TypeScript
+Chore manager app replicating the android app Tody but built with AWS Amplify and React w/ TypeScript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).